Do you consent to this website placing cookies on your device? You can find out more by reading our cookies policy.

 The conceptual design was developed by the Universities of Manchester (UK) and Delft (Netherlands) after the project was initiated in 2008 by Urenco, a global leader in the nuclear industry.
-It is now being developed by Urenco in partnership with Jacobs, Kinectrics and Laing O’Rourke.
-Find out more about the U-Battery consortium here.
+It is now being developed by Urenco in partnership with a number of supporting organisations.
+Find out more about the U-Battery team here.

 The strategic goal is to have a first-of-a-kind U-Battery operating by 2028.

 U-Battery Limited was set up to act as the holding company for the U-Battery project, and to enable its subsidiary companies, U-Battery Developments Limited and U-Battery Canada Limited, to take forward the safe design, construction and operation in the UK and Canada, respectively, of a first of a kind (FOAK) micro modular high temperature gas cooled reactor(s), known as U-Battery.
 U-Battery Limited is executing a twin-track UK/Canada strategy, which is focused around delivering by the late 2020s a UK FOAK U-Battery, potentially at Urenco UK Limited’s nuclear licensed site at Capenhurst in Cheshire, and/or a Canadian FOAK U-Battery potentially at Canadian Nuclear Laboratories’ Chalk River nuclear licensed site at Chalk River in Ontario.
 U-Battery Limited does not intend to be the operator of a UK FOAK U-Battery or a Canadian FOAK U-Battery.